noblesamurai/ext.js/Readme.md

 ## Iterator Functions

-Ext.js allows most iterators to use _"function shorthand syantx"_,
+Ext.js allows most iterators to use _"function shorthand syntax"_,
 which allows you to define a function by passing a string, as shown in some of the examples below.